move-coop/dbt-ngpvan/README.md

 - Function:
     - This layer creates the basic building blocks utilized for all downstream data transformations
     - Standardizes and cleans incoming raw data
-- Schema: prod_dbt_staging
+- Schema: dbt_staging
 - Table Names: stg_van__{table}
 - Types of Transformations:
     - Clean and format fields such as timezones for dates, common phone or email formats etc.
 - Metadata Added:
     - Segment By fields are added to every model
     - Join in table as needed to populate `committeeid`